- This event has passed.

 The third phase will be to demonstrate the success of the proposed approach and new material by printing a steel cylinder with complex internal features (e.g. thickness variations, ogive shaping, integrating datums and features, etc) that meets the requirements of the challenge.

-The Doolittle Institute will host an An Ask Me Anything during which interested parties can get more information about requirements, working with AFRL, prize awards, and more.
-We will announce the official Grand Challenge launch on our social media channels and in our newsletter.
+The Doolittle Institute will host An Ask Me Anything, on 25 August 2021 at 10:00AM EDT. during which interested parties can get more information about requirements, working with AFRL, prize awards, and more.
+To register for this challenge visit HERE.

 The Doolittle Institute, an AFRL Innovation Institute, supports the Air Force Research Labs Munitions Directorate by working to license and commercialize AFRL/RW technologies in the private sector, enable rapid technology delivery to the warfighter, identify and foster new R&D partnerships and develop AFRL’s current and future workforce.
 The Doolittle Institute is a member of the Defensewerx Family.